-Harold James is Claude and Lore Kelly Professor in European Studies at Princeton University
+Harold James is Claude and Lore Kelly Professor in European Studies

 The integration of new states and the adoption of the euro exacerbated political and economic problems, and led to social unrest.
 Far-right movements have risen with unemployment in Greece and economic turmoil in Italy, where minority discrimination and anti-immigrant sentiment are also increasing.
 That trend is noticeable in Germany and France, too.